pranavvkaul/CGAS-EATLYST/README.md

 ## Project Description

 **Eatlyst** is an interactive web application developed as part of a Computational Gastronomy course (BIO544).
 The platform is designed to make healthy food discovery effortless and fun by leveraging scraped data and structured nutritional information.

+The website is running on the link: https://pranavvkaul.github.io/CGAS-EATLYST/

 The application offers two primary features: